ITheP/Arksplorer/Arksplorer/Server Setup/README.md

 You can also pass on the Name, Website and Url details to us, and we can add this to our predefined list of servers.
 Your players won't need to copy anything to anywhere then, just a version of Arksplorer with this data put into it.

-We highly recommend you try the *do it yourself* version described earlier first to make sure it works before passing the details on to us.
+We highly recommend you try the *do it yourself* version described earlier first to make sure it works before passing any details on to us.

 ### Arksplorer process overview